Sovereign-Labs/amethyst/docs/spec/state.md

 ### Get Account

 - When `get_account` is called, check `RWCache.accounts[Address]`.
-  - If an entry is found, return the account information from _latest_ cached value.
+  - If an entry is found, return the account information from the _latest_ cached account value.
-  - If there is no cached value, obtain the value of the `LimitedAccount` non-deterministically.
-Create a new `CachedAccountData` with an empty set of `storageOps` and copy the `LimitedAccount` information there.
-Create a new `OpHistory` with the `CachedAccountData` as its `first_read_value` and no `last_written_value` and store it in the cache.
-Return the `LimitedAccount`
+  - If there is no cached value, obtain the value of the account - including its storage root - non-deterministically.
+Create a new
+    `CachedAccountData` and set the `first_read_value` of the `account`.
+Initialize the `first_read_value` of the `storage` with the appropriate storage root and an empty set of ops.
+Store the new `CachedAccountData` in the cache, and return the `LimitedAccount`.
+    - Note: the `storage_root` to be specified when an account is first read should be either the root as it existed at the start of the bundle unless the account was self-destructed.
+In that case, it should be the empty root.

 ### Get Storage

 - When `get_storage` is called, check `RWCache.accounts[Address]`.
-  - If an entry is found, check for the slot number in the _latest_ `storageOps` list.
+  - If an entry is found, check for the slot number in the _latest_ storage incarnation.
     - If the storage slot is in cache, return the _latest_ cached value
+    - Otherwise, check if this account has been re-incarnated as part of the current execution.
+(We can do this using the fact that a
+      StorageIncarnation is placed in the `last_written_value` slot of its `CachedAccountData.storage` if and only if it's been newly recreated).
+If so, return 0.
+In this case, it is _not_ necessary to persist the read into the incarnation's op history.
-  - Otherwise, obtain the value of the storage slot non-deterministically, create.
+    - If the storage has not been re-incarnated, simply read its slot non-deterministically.
 Create a new `OpHistory` with that value as its`first_read_value` and no `last_written_value`.
+Return the `first_read_value`.
+      - Note that incarnations which have the empty root as their `initial_root`, are _not_ guaranteed to be truly empty!
+It's possible that the incarnation had its storage updated by a previous transaction in the bundle but that the root hasn't been recalculated since then.
+        Therefore, we only treat the storage slots as being verifiably empty if we're absolutely sure that the storage has been re-incarnated.
-  - Otherwise, obtain the value of the `LimitedAccount` non-deterministically.
-Create a new `CachedAccountData` with an empty set of `storageOps` and copy the `LimitedAccount` information there.
-Create a new `OpHistory` with the `CachedAccountData` as its `first_read_value` and no `last_written_value` .Read the value of the storage slot non-deterministically.
-Create a new `OpHistory` with that value as its`first_read_value` and no `last_written_value`, and store it in the storageOps list.
-Place the new `CachedAccountData` in the cache, and return the value of the storage slot.
+  - If there is no cached value, obtain the value of the account - including its storage root - non-deterministically.
+Create a new
+    `CachedAccountData` and set the `first_read_value` of the `account`.
+Initialize the `first_read_value` of the `storage` with the appropriate storage root.
+Obtain the value of the storage slot non-deterministically, and place it into the op history of the newly initialized
+    `storage`.
+Store the new `CachedAccountData` in the cache.
+Return the value of the storage slot.

 ### Get Code